-The TV drama SOLOMON’S JUSTICE centers around Judge Robert Solomon, a fictional judge of the L.A.
+The proposed TV drama SOLOMON’S JUSTICE centers around Judge Robert Solomon, a fictional judge of the L.A.
 County Veterans Court who often needs the wisdom of Solomon to deal with these cases.

 She was the co-host for a year of the BlogTalkRadio show Your Military Life, which frequently dealt with the topic of PTSD.
-And for the past four years she has been involved with online projects to promote PTSD information, including the PTSD info at her site www.InSupportOfOurTroops.com
+And for the past several years she has been involved with online projects to promote PTSD information, including the PTSD info at her site www.InSupportOfOurTroops.com

 Email Phyllis at firstname.lastname@example.org about the proposed TV drama SOLOMON’S JUSTICE.